CenterForAssessment/NCME_Training_Session_2015/README.md

 ### GitHub

-Version control of content is fundamental to reproducibility.
+Version control of content is fundamental to reproducible results.
 Version control has been used by software developers for decades as a way of collaborating and managing the chaos that ensues when multiple programmers are developing using the same software codebase.
 [Git](http://en.wikipedia.org/wiki/Git_(software)) is a modern distributed version control system created by
 [Linus Torvalds](http://en.wikipedia.org/wiki/Linus_Torvalds), the creator of the [Linux](http://en.wikipedia.org/wiki/Linux) operating system.
-[GitHub](https://github.com/) is a web-based version control system based upon [Git](http://en.wikipedia.org/wiki/Git_(software)) with many other bells and whistles that is extremely popular for open source developement.
+[GitHub](https://github.com/) is a web-based version control system based upon [Git](http://en.wikipedia.org/wiki/Git_(software)) with many other bells and whistles that is extremely popular for open source development.
 [Netflix](http://netflix.github.io/#repo) uses [GitHub](https://github.com/) for its source code development.
 Beyond source code development, the whole idea of “version control” has been implemented with [German law](http://bundestag.github.io/gesetze/) where all laws [GitHub](https://github.com/) in a version controlled fashion so people can examine the law and its development.